Mig-welding-tips:

 Special power supplies allow the current to follow a specific pattern whereby upon a background low level that keeps the arc but does not melt metal, pulses of a higher level current are superposed that melt filler wire drops.

-This low heat input mode, called GMAW-P for pulsed, permits to provide the advantages of spray transfer mode to thin sections, by reducing the average current level to an acceptable level that does not cause burn through.
+This low heat input mode, called GMAW-P for pulsed, permits to provide the advantages of spray transfer mode to thin sections.

-Different versions exist of this basic principle, contributing to over choice confusion, and to its selection even for application that could be dealt with by using a standard approach.
+It is often selected even for application that could be dealt with by using a standard approach.

 This one may be one of the most important Mig-welding-tips.